Data extractions and transformations for object-centric process mining

 When you customize Celonis object types, Celonis extends those database tables to include your customizations.
 And when you create custom object types and custom event types, Celonis automatically creates database tables for them.

-The extractions and transformations that you enable or create are also stored in the OCPM Data Pool.
+The transformations that you enable or create are also stored in the OCPM Data Pool.

 Multiple object-centric data models